 If you were holding your breath for Apple to announce OpenType Variation Font support at WWDC this year, you can start breathing again.

 One of the cool Apple Pay Suica features shown in the Apple Pay Japan marketing blitz is Green Car “touch and sit” seating.
-In the JR East ad Ryuhei Matsuda holds his Suica Apple Pay iPhone 7 up to the Suica touch area of the Green Car and boom, he appears all done.
+In the JR East ad Ryuhei Matsuda holds his Suica Apple Pay iPhone 7 up to the Suica touch area of the Green Car and boom, he is all done.

 All things considered, it’s still cool.
 Now if I only had a generous travel expense account, I would be all set for JR East train travel bliss.